-Wilberforce Chambers enjoys a sterling reputation both for its “depth of talent” and its well-honed credentials in commercial chancery work, with fellow practitioners labelling the set a “serious rival” in highly contested commercial disputes.
-It has an excellent commercial practice and is regarded as one of the “big commercial players” at the Bar.
+Wilberforce Chambers enjoys a sterling reputation both for its “tremendous strength in depth” and its well-honed credentials in commercial chancery work, with fellow practitioners labelling the set a “serious rival” in highly contested commercial disputes.
+It has an excellent commercial practice and is described as “the best chancery commercial chambers there is” at the Bar.
 “A great commercial litigation set with excellent specialists.”
 Clients refer to the additional strength of real international experience that Wilberforce has and its ability to take on complex, multi-jurisdictional instructions.
 (Quotes from both the 2022 edition of Chambers & Partners and The Legal 500)

 Our strength is having the combined expertise in the different areas of law that are often present in complex business and commercial situations.
 This together with genuine international and offshore experience, if the dispute has multi-jurisdictional aspects, helps to meet client demand for specialist assistance in resolving commercial disputes.